 What you need to do to follow up on a problem or concern depends upon the situation.
-You might need to ask us to make a coverage decision for you, make an appeal to us to change a coverage decision, or make a complaint.
-Whatever you do-ask for a coverage decision, make an appeal, or make a complaint-we are required to treat you fairly.
+You might need to ask us to make a coverage decision for you, make an appeal to us to change a

 You have the right to get a summary of information about the appeals and complaints that other members have filed against our plan in the past.
 To get this information, please call Member Services (phone numbers are printed on the back cover of this booklet).